 Thanks to France Revisited’s international reach, he has also been called upon by travel professionals from Mexico, the United Kingdom, Israel and Australia.

-The scope of his interests have led him to serve on the French national jury for the Rubans du Patrimoine, which awards prizes to towns and villages in France for the restoration and use of heritage sites, and on the jury of a major Chateauneuf-du-Pape wine competition, as well as to be a judge in a Paris cupcake competition.
+The scope of his interests have led him to serve on the French national jury for the Rubans du Patrimoine, which awards prizes to towns and villages in France for the restoration and use of heritage sites, on the jury of a major Chateauneuf-du-Pape wine competition, an international calvados cocktail competion and a Paris cupcake competition.

 Gary has also had the honor of assisting charitable organizations in the U.S., enabling them to offer added-value tours in Paris and the regions of France for charity auctions and for exclusive donor trips.
 His particular interest is in contributing to causes related to cancer, autism, education and the arts.